Kill Bill: Volume 2: Plot

-Elle arrives at Budd's trailer and kills him with a black mamba hidden within the money for the sword.
+Elle arrives at Budd's trailer and kills him with a black mamba hidden within the case full of money for the sword.
 She calls Bill and tells him that the Bride has killed Budd and that she has killed the Bride, using the Bride's real name: Beatrix Kiddo.
 As Elle exits the trailer, Beatrix ambushes her and they fight.
 Elle, who was also taught by Pai, taunts Beatrix by revealing that she killed Pai by poisoning his favorite meal in retribution for him plucking out her eye after she called him "a miserable old fool".
 Enraged, Beatrix plucks out Elle's remaining eye and leaves her screaming in the trailer with the black mamba.

 In Acuña, Mexico, Beatrix meets a retired pimp, Esteban Vihaio, who helps her find Bill.
-She tracks him to a hotel, and discovers that their daughter B.B. is still alive, now four years old.
+She tracks him to his home, and discovers that their daughter B. B. is still alive, now four years old.
 Beatrix spends the evening with them.
-After she puts B.B. to bed, Bill shoots Beatrix with a dart containing truth serum and interrogates her.
-She explains that she left the Deadly Vipers when she discovered she was pregnant to give B.B. a better life.
+After she puts B. B. to bed, Bill shoots Beatrix with a dart containing truth serum and interrogates her.
+She explains that she left the Deadly Vipers when she discovered she was pregnant, in order to give B. B. a better life.
 Bill explains that he assumed she was dead; he ordered her assassination when he discovered she was alive and engaged to a "jerk" he assumed was the father of her child.
 The two begin to fight, but Beatrix traps Bill's sword in her scabbard and strikes him with the Five Point Palm Exploding Heart Technique.
 Surprised that Pai taught her the attack, Bill reconciles with her, then falls dead as he walks away.
-Beatrix leaves with B.B. to start a new life.
+Beatrix leaves with B. B. to start a new life.